 Assignments.
-I will do visual checks for some homework assignments, but all other work should be submitted as a Microsoft Word file.
+I will do visual checks for some homework assignments, but all other work should be submitted as a Microsoft Word file unless otherwise noted.
 Word is still an industry standard, and you will need to be able to engage with the program at some level as an editor.
-SJSU students can get a free copy of Word (in MS Office)
+SJSU students can get a free copy of Word (in MS Office) here: http://its.sjsu.edu/services/software/microsoft-students/index.html